 Report cards may provide for the addition of teacher comments.
-In additional, classroom skills, behaviors and specials (i.e. art, Spanish, music, outdoor gardens) are graded using O, Outstanding; S, Satisfactory; I, Improvement Needed.
+In addition, classroom skills, and behaviors are graded using O, Outstanding; S, Satisfactory; N, Needs Improvement; U, Unsatisfactory.

 GRADING

 Middle school grades will be reported using A, B, C, D, and F. The grades O, S, N and U may be used for special classes and/or citizenship.
 Reports will be issued at established intervals and will be sent home within 10 days following the close of the grading period.
 Any student who has been in attendance for half or more of the grading period will receive a report card.
 The responsibility for assigning students' grades rests with students' classroom teachers.